Patrick-Gibbs/Trait-genetic-architecture-and-population-structure-genomic-prediction/README.md

     - `rerun_more_filtering`: fits models using different LD-based filtering variables as discussed in section 2.4.

-    - `broad_sense_h.sh`: contains shell script to generate genome simularity matrix for narrow sense heritability using REML with the LDAK package.
+    - `narrow_sense_h.sh`: contains shell script to generate genome simularity matrix for narrow sense heritability using REML with the LDAK package.

 ## References